CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/outline/outline.md

 #### 2. Tuples:

 Tuples are ordered, immutable collections that can store elements of different data types.
-They are similar to Python's lists but cannot be modified after creation.
+They are similar to Python’s lists but cannot be modified after creation.
 Tuples can be created using parentheses `()`.

 Python code: